+357-22-232-044

 Immigrant Invest lawyers submit the investor’s application and documents to the Civil Registry and Migration Department of Cyprus.

-2 to 4 months
+Up to 1.5 months

 Getting Cyprus permanent residence